-The JavaMail API is designed to add mail-enable functions to simple applications easily, and also to support the creation of sophisticated user interfaces.
+The JavaMail API is designed to make mail-enabling of simple applications easy, while also supporting the creation of sophisticated user interfaces.
 It includes appropriate convenience classes which encapsulate common mail functions and protocols.
-It fits with other Java packages in order to facilitate its use with other Java APIs, and it uses familiar Java programming models.
+It fits with other Java language packages in order to facilitate its use with other Java language APIs, and it uses familiar Java language programming models.